0xNirvana/Writeups/VulnHub/Easy/kioptrixLevel1/kioptrixlevel1.md

 [Kioptrix Level 1](https://www.vulnhub.com/entry/kioptrix-level-1-1,22/) is one of the most easiest machines on VulnHub.
 It is usually the machine with which a large number of people get started with for their OSCP preparations.

-Solving this machine is really easy.kali
+Solving this machine is really easy.